The Do’s and Don’ts of Applying to Vet School

 “Interview practice is always great because, after vet school, you’re going to have to interview for your job, internship, residency, externship, etc.,” Dr. Masciana says.
 “There are some great resources online about how to prepare for vet school interviews, but the best way is to ask someone at that school or someone in admissions.”

-Do be thoughtful when it comes to choosing a vet school
+Do be thoughtful when choosing a vet school

 There are many factors you might consider when deciding among a few veterinary schools.
-Dr. Ochoa suggests simplifying by thinking about cost, where you would be happiest, and which program best fits your specific interests.
+Dr. Ochoa suggests simplifying by thinking about three things: tuition & fees, where you would be happiest, and which program best fits your specific interests.
 The SGU School of Veterinary Medicine, for instance, is a great choice if you want to gain a substantial amount of hands-on experience or pursue a dual degree.

 Dr. Masciana also recommends looking into first-time pass rates on the North American Veterinary Licensing Examination (NAVLE) to see how students from different schools fare.
 He also suggests gaining some firsthand insight.